kubemq-io/MSSQL.Abstractions/README.md

 # KubeMQ MSSQL.Abstractions.
-.NET SDK for communicating with the KubeMQMSSQLConnector.
+.NET SDK for communicating with the KubeMQ/MSSQL Connector.

 # What is KubeMQ:
 Please refer to : https://kubemq.io/
 Please note that the KubeMQ MSSQL.Abstractions is an extension of https://github.com/kubemq-io/CSharp_SDK.

 # What is KubeMQ/MSSQL.Abstractions

-KubeMQ/MSSQL.Abstractions manage a single point of entry to your Data Base using KubeMQMSSQLConnector.
+KubeMQ/MSSQL Connector can manage a single point of entry to your SQL Data Base.
+KubeMQ/MSSQL Abstractions is asimple SDK to communicate with common objects with the KubeMQ/MSSQL Connector.

 # General SDK description
-The SDK is an assembly of structs that are required to send Query to the KubeMQMSSQLConnector.
+The SDK is an assembly of structs that are required to send Query to the KubeMQ/MSSQL Connector.

 # Install via Nuget:
 ```